 What are your rights?

-If you are a resident of the European Economic Area, you have certain rights under GDPR in respect of the personal data we hold about you and which you may exercise.
+If you are a resident of the United Kingdom or the European Economic Area, you have certain rights under GDPR in respect of the personal data we hold about you and which you may exercise.
 These rights are:

 - to request access to your information;